CalvinTheRed/RPGL/README.md

 <details>
 <summary>RemoveEffect</summary>

-**AddOriginItemTag**
+**RemoveEffect**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "remove_effect",
   "tags": [...],
+  "effect_tags": [
-  "tag": "..."
+    "..."
+  ]
 }
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to removing RPGLEffects from an RPGLObject.

-Source: an RPGLObject adding a tag to an origin item
+Source: an RPGLObject attempting to remove RPGLEffects from a RPGLObject

-Target: should be the same as the source
+Target: an RPGLObject from whom an RPGLEffect is being removed

 This Subevent **CAN** be referenced in an Event.